rjfarmer/mesaplot/README.md

-y1rev=False #Whether to reverse the axis y2rev=False #Whether to reverse the axis points=False #Whether to add a coloured dot at each data point xlabel=None # axis label, if None we attempt to get guess from the xaxis (see the labels function) otherwsie we show the name of xaxis y1label=None # axis label, if None we attempt to get guess from the y1 (see the labels function) otherwsie we show the name of y1 y2label=None # axis label, if None we attempt to get guess from the y2 (see the labels function) otherwsie we show the name of y2 cmap=plt.cm.gist_ncar #when plotting mutplie lines what colourmap should we cycle through yrng=[0.0,10.0] # Min and max vlues of the y axis
+y1rev=False #Whether to reverse the axis y2rev=False #Whether to reverse the axis points=False #Whether to add a coloured dot at each data point xlabel=None # axis label, if None we attempt to get guess from the xaxis (see the labels function) other wsie we show the name of xaxis y1label=None # axis label, if None we attempt to get guess from the y1 (see the labels function) other wsie we show the name of y1 y2label=None # axis label, if None we attempt to get guess from the y2 (see the labels function) other wsie we show the name of y2 cmap=plt.cm.gist_ncar #when plotting mutplie lines what colourmap should we cycle through yrng=[0.0,10.0] # Min and max vlues of the y axis
 ````